Projeto-Pindorama/traite.old/README.md

 ## Chip in!

-If you are willing to contribute, by implementing a new feature --- currently we are needing custom CSS support, that shall not be hard to implement since it is similar to custom HTML footer support ---, fixing bugs or cleaning up the code, go ahead!
+If you are willing to contribute, by implementing a new feature, fixing bugs or cleaning up the code, go ahead!
 We are open for pull-requests, as long it is useful for the project.
 Please, just note that we are using the [Conventional Commits](http://conventionalcommits.org) specification, so try to keep your commits under it. ``;^)``

+### TODO

+Currently, we are looking for these features:

+* Multi-language/Translation support (maybe à lá MkDocs?);
+* Safer (and possibly more complex) ``nuke`` function, that deals correctly with the new translation feature.

 ### Hacking